 When faced with a spike in demand for capacity to run workload, tapping cloud computing resources is usually a better solution than more on-premise “racking and stacking.”
 Depending on the amount of workload, enterprises may need large amounts of computing power, but only periodically or for a short amount time.

 Mellanox Technologies needed a highly stable engineering cluster for their silicon design-related activities – one that could perform exceptionally well in their on-premise high-performance computing environment and burst transparently into Microsoft Azure Cloud during tape-outs (the most critical and peak load periods).
+Microsoft Azure Cloud is a cloud computing service created by Microsoft that allows users to build, test, deploy and manage their service through its data centers, so it comes as no surprise as to why technology companies want to incorporate this application into their business.
+As this is quite a complex computing service, many people may decide to take something similar to the exam az 301 beforehand, so they are able to become certified in this area, as well as learning everything they need to know about how it works.
+Having someone who has this set knowledge can assist when it comes to merging it with other programs.
 Migrating HPC to the cloud allowed Mellanox to gain necessary capacity, reduce time-to-market, and have access to specialized hardware at previously unimaginable scales. [read case study]

 Many of our customers have found using cloud computing for HPC workload to be a smart financial decision.
 Shifting what was a capital expense to an operational expense has many advantages.
 Cloud computing offers scalable and instantly available computing resources with unlimited storage at a reasonable metered cost.